elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-2-system-initialization.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/01/boot_single_user_mode.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/01/boot_single_user_mode.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/01/boot_single_user_mode.png" alt="boot single user mode RHCSA and RHCE Chapter 2 System Initialization" width="715" height="307" class="alignnone size-full wp-image-6197" title="RHCSA and RHCE Chapter 2 System Initialization" /></a>

 Another thing that was mentioned thought the guide is **Upstart**.
-RHEL 6 doesn&#8217;t have that many service converted to that, but to list the services that are using Upstart to start up you can do the following:
+RHEL 6 doesn't have that many service converted to that, but to list the services that are using Upstart to start up you can do the following:

     [root@rhel01 ~]# initctl list
     rc stop/waiting